sajjadhossain/test-plan-generator/README.md

 ## Steps

-1. In `test-plan-generator`
+1. From `test-plan-generator`, run `npm run project:init`
-    1. run `npm run new:testPlan` and submit the required information
+2. Then, run `npm run new:testPlan` and submit the required information
-    2. run `npm run generate:testPlan`
+3. Then, run `npm run generate:testPlan`
-    3. run `npm run confluence:writeTestPlans` OR in `test-rails-support`, repository, run: `npm run confluence:pushTestPlans`
+4. Then, run `npm run confluence:writeTestPlans` OR in `test-rails-support`, repository, run: `npm run confluence:pushTestPlans`

 ### Additionally: